kael89/setup-guides/os/windows.md

 1. Install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install)
 2. Install the latest [Ubuntu LTS](https://wiki.ubuntu.com/Releases) version from the [Microsoft Store](https://www.microsoft.com/en-au/p/ubuntu-20044-lts/9mttcl66cpxj#activetab=pivot:overviewtab)

+### Configure startup apps

+1. Hit `Ctrl + R`
+2. Type `shell:startup` to open the **Start-up** folder.
+Any app placed here will launch on Windows startup
+3. For each app that should run on startup:
+   - Locate it in the Start Menu
+   - Right click and **Open File Location**
+   - Copy the app shortcut in the Start-up folder from step 1

+Do step 3 for the following apps:

+- CopyQ
+- Sizer

 ## Monospace font

 Install [Fira Code](https://github.com/tonsky/FiraCode) and its [Nerd Font version](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode): `choco install firacode firacodenf`